 When you complete your financial statement, you can see if there is any money left to offer creditors.
-If there is money left after essential household bills, offer priority creditors some of the money first and if anything is left, offer some to non-priority creditors.
+If there is money left after reasonable living expenses, offer priority creditors some of the money first and if anything is left, offer some to non-priority creditors.